projectsolace/solace-react-native/README.md

 The application is linked to the deployed server so you do not need a local server running.

-In the project directory run:
+In your project directory, run

 ```
 npm install
 ```

-then to link the react-native libraries
+Then to link the react-native libraries

 ```
 react-native link
 ```

-then, to start the application
+To start the application

 ```
 react-native run-ios
 ```

-and the app should automatically load!

-You can login to the application with:
+You can log in to the application with:

-Username: anuj@anuj.anuj
+Email: anuj@anuj.anuj
-PW: 123
+Password: 123

 Or you can create your own account and start recording!

 ### Installing Chrome Extension

 ```
 git clone https://github.com/mobiuschang/solace-chrome
 ```

-In the Chrome go to:
+In your Chrome browser, go to:

 ```
 chrome://extensions/
 ```

-Check developer mode and click load unpacked extensions.
+Check the box labeled *Developer mode* and click *Load unpacked extension...*

-Then select the project directory.

-The extension will automatically load!
+Then select the project directory, and the extension will automatically load!

 ## Running the tests

-Our test suite features testing for the routing, database, API and frontend.
+Our test suite features testing for the routing, database, API, and frontend.

-On the backend we test Express, our database models and our Watson API behavior.
+On the backend we test Express, our database models, and our Watson API behavior.

-On the frontend, we test our React-Native component and Redux store for expected behavior, and also test specific actions of our libraries and modules.
+On the frontend, we test our React Native components and Redux store for expected behavior, as well as the specific actions of our libraries and modules.

 All tests are run via

 ```
 npm test
 ```

 ## Authors

 * **Anuj Shah** - [GitHub](https://github.com/anujshah108)
 * **Jenny Chan** - [GitHub](https://github.com/jennyrchan)
 * **Winston Wang** - [GitHub](https://github.com/mobiuschang)
 * **Jimmy Wang** - [GitHub](https://github.com/jawang12)